-When is an Order for Sale used?
+When is an Order for Sale Necessary?

-An order for sale is used to enforce a charging order.
-However, in practice the courts rarely make orders for sale if the property is the judgment debtor’s home and it is occupied by children.
+In practice, the courts rarely make orders for sale if the property is the judgment debtor’s home and it is occupied by children or other dependents.

 How is an Order for Sale obtained?

-Identify the charging order and the property to which the application for an order for sale relates;
+- Identify the charging order and the property to which the application for an order for sale relates

-The amount owed by the judgment debtor when the charging order was made and the amount owed at the date of issue of the claim;
+- The amount owed by the judgment debtor when the charging order was made, and the amount owed at the date of issue of the claim

-An estimate of the price which is likely be obtained on the sale of the property (this will generally involve obtaining a “drive by” valuation from an estate agent);
+- An estimate of the price which is likely be obtained on the sale of the property (this will generally involve obtaining a ‘drive by’valuation from an estate agent)